 - Tabatha Hibbs, Instructor, Connors State College

-- Jennifer Fuller, Assistant Lecturer in English, Idaho State University
+- Jennifer Fuller, Assistant Professor of English, Jackson State University

 - Kristen Marangoni, Assistant Professor of English, Tulsa Community College